Skip to content

 Optional

 Also optional.
-Without an OpenAI key, every non-AI feature works and your data stays on the device.
+Without a key, every non-AI feature works and your data stays on the device.

-Add a key to unlock: the Card Concierge chat (questions answered against your real wallet), Wallet Wrapped (year-in-review), Wallet Roast (the playful version), the spending-insight narrator, and AI-assisted receipt and statement imports.
+A key unlocks: the AI insight narrator (a plain-language story of your month), the Card Concierge chat (questions answered against your real wallet), Wallet Roast (the playful version), the loan-reminder drafter (ready-to-send nudges), the goal price estimator (a suggested target amount for a savings goal), and AI-assisted receipt and statement imports.

 What this gets you

-• The key is stored encrypted on your device, using the Android Keystore.
-It is excluded from Android cloud backup.
+• Both kinds of key are stored encrypted on your device, using the Android Keystore.
+They are excluded from Android cloud backup.

 • What gets sent: for the text features, summarized figures (monthly totals, top merchants, your card list, the question you typed), not the raw transaction list.
 For imports, only the file you are importing.